top of page

 Logo_white back.jpg

-Birds, Not Mosquitoes is a multi-agency partnership urgently working to save the native Hawaiian honeycreepers from extinction.
-The southern house mosquito is invading the honeycreepers’ habitat and spreading a deadly disease called avian malaria.
+Birds, Not Mosquitoes is a multi-agency partnership urgently working to protect the native Hawaiian honeycreepers from extinction.
+The southern house mosquito is invading these birds’ habitats and spreading a deadly disease called avian malaria.

-Together, the partnership will use naturally-occurring bacteria as a mosquito “birth control” to suppress the southern house mosquito’s populations in Hawaiʻi.
-Suppressing the southern house mosquito population will decrease the transmission of avian malaria among the honeycreepers and protect them from extinction.
+Together, the partnership will use naturally-occurring bacteria as a mosquito “birth control” to suppress the southern house mosquito populations in Hawaiʻi.

 bottom of page